roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

     Create a node pool and add the node that you removed to the node pool.

-    For more information, see [Create a node pool](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Create a node pool.md).
+    For more information, see [Manage a node pool](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Manage a node pool.md).

     1. In the left-side navigation pane of the details page, choose **Nodes** \> **Node Pools**.